gotmax23/ansible-role-github_cli/README.md

 **Description:** This installs Github CLI from [upstream's Apt and RPM repos](https://github.com/cli/cli/blob/trunk/docs/install_linux.md#official-sources).

-**Supported Distributions:** All Debian derivatives (apt repository); RHEL, CentOS, other "Enterprise Linux" operating systems, Fedora, OpenSUSE Leap, and OpenSUSE Tumbleweed.
+**Supported Distributions:** The apt repository supports all Debian derivatives.
+The RPM repository supports RPM distros such as Fedora, Enterprise Linux (CentOS, Almalinux, Rocky Linux, RHEL, etc), OpenSUSE Leap, and OpenSUSE Tumbleweed.

 **Default:** Yes (for all distributions except Archlinux, where this option is not supported.)

 #### `github_cli_install_method=distro_package`

-**Description:** This installs Github CLI from the distribution's repositories, if available.
+**Description:** This installs Github CLI from the distribution's repositories, if it's available.

 **Supported Distributions:** Archlinux and OpenSUSE Tumbleweed